 This of course is capitalism in a nutshell.
 We could dwell on the morality or ethics of that but we shall confine ourselves to a more narrow question: Is it a sound long term strategy to build wealth by creating alternate dimensions of value in which lack of labor produces value?

-The more value is moved into cyber coins – Cryptocurrencies – the more traditional labor become either valueless or retains value based on its use as a mean to buttress passive income.
+The more value is moved into cyber coins – Cryptocurrencies – the more traditional labor become either valueless or retains value based on its use as a means to buttress passive income.

 The result of that, inevitably is a stratified system of Passive Income, have and labor heavy have-nots which of course builds resentment.